Skip to main content

 • Penn State’s Responsible Action Protocol

-• Call or text your student frequently during the first six weeks of college.
+• Call your student frequently during the first six weeks of college, especially on weekends

 Sources:

-Penn State SAFE and Penn State AWARE are interactive, online programs incoming students are required to complete.
-Penn State SAFE provides information about alcohol, the alcohol laws in Pennsylvania, and Penn State’s alcohol and other drug policy.
-Penn State AWARE provides information about sexual assault, the sexual violence laws in Pennsylvania, and Penn State’s resources for victims of sexual violence.
+Penn State Safe and Aware is an interactive, online learning module that incoming students are required to complete.
+The program provides information about alcohol, the alcohol laws in Pennsylvania, and Penn State’s alcohol and other drugs policy.
+It also provides information about sexual assault, the sexual violence laws in Pennsylvania, and Penn State’s resources for victims of sexual violence.

 Alcohol Laws in Pennsylvania